ess-dmsc/NeXus-Streamer/README.md

 from the build directory.

 ## Schema
-The schema files are located in https://github.com/ess-dmsc/streaming-data-types
+The message schema files are located in https://github.com/ess-dmsc/streaming-data-types